bsml320/ImmuneApp/README.md

 ```
 # Usage

-__Please note: Be sure to unzip the gibbscluster.zip in the folder first, and modify the "FULL PATH" in the gibbscluster execution file__
+__Note: please unzip the gibbscluster.zip in the folder first, and modify the "FULL PATH" in the gibbscluster execution file__

 Please cd to the NetBCE/prediction/ folder which contains predict.py.
 Example: